sinonjs/fake-timers/Readme.md

 # Lolex [![Build Status](https://secure.travis-ci.org/sinonjs/lolex.png)](http://travis-ci.org/sinonjs/lolex) [![bitHound Overall Score](https://www.bithound.io/github/sinonjs/lolex/badges/score.svg)](https://www.bithound.io/github/sinonjs/lolex)

-JavaScript implementation of the timer APIs; `setTimeout`, `clearTimeout`, `setImmediate`, `clearImmediate`, `setInterval`, `clearInterval`, `requestAnimationFrame`, and `clearAnimationFrame`, along with a clock instance that controls the flow of time.
+JavaScript implementation of the timer APIs; `setTimeout`, `clearTimeout`, `setImmediate`, `clearImmediate`, `setInterval`, `clearInterval`, `requestAnimationFrame`, and `cancelAnimationFrame`, along with a clock instance that controls the flow of time.
 Lolex also provides a `Date` implementation that gets its time from the clock.

 In addition in browser environment lolex provides a `performance` implementation that gets its time from the clock.
 In Node environments lolex provides a `nextTick` implementation that is synchronized with the clock - and a `process.hrtime` shim that works with the clock.